bkrencker/HDIBackupRestore/README.md

-# Application Overview
+# BTP Toolbox: HDI Container Backup & Restore (Export / Import)

+This is the first application I publish for creating a Swiss Knife Toolbox that helps running & operating apps on SAP BTP.

-## Motivation
+## App Motivation

 We have multiple productive CAP applications running on BTP using Hana Cloud as Database.
 Recently, we had a case where some data was lossed after CAP deployment.

-We checked the possibilities for Data Restore options that are available for Hana DB and also created a Service Ticket (OSS-Ticket) to SAP Support.
+We checked the possibilities for Data Restore that are available for Hana DB via OSS-Ticket with SAP Support.
 We found out that it is not easy to restore just a single HDI Container.
 Always the whole Database is restored.
-You can restore it to a new Instance (via OSS Ticket) tough and then extract Data from there, but this is not an easy workflow and we depend on SAP Support.
-Also we do not have access to the Full Data Backups which are running inside the Hana DB.
+You can restore it to a new Instance (via OSS Ticket) tough and extract Data from there, but this is not an easy workflow and depending on SAP Support.
+Also we do not have access to the Full Data Backups which are creating within the Hana DB.

 Therefore we looked for other options and since we can Export / Import HDI Containers manually from the Hana Database Explorer, we wanted to automate this process.

-Therefore I developed a CAP Application, which can `Export (Backup) and Import (Restore) HDI Containers` through a Fiori Elements Frontend.
+That's why I developed a CAP Application, which can `Export (Backup) and Import (Restore) HDI Containers` through a Fiori Elements Frontend.
 The Backups are stored on AWS S3 ObjectStorage (as a BTP Service).

 It is also possible to completely automate the creation of the Backups through Cloud Scheduling.

-And as `one more thing` this App can also be used for environment copying data from PROD to QAS / DEV because you can choose to which HDI Container you wand to restore a backup.
+And as `one more thing` this App can also be used for `HDI environment copy (data from PROD to QAS / DEV)` because you can choose to which target HDI Container you wand to restore a backup.

-Feel free to use this project for your own use cases and to submit Pull Requests to add more features.
+Feel free to use this project for your own use case and to submit a Pull Requests to add more features.

 ## Functionality

-The structure inside the application is a follows:
+The data structure inside the application is a follows with one-to-many cardinality (top-down):
 ```
-  Applications
+  Applications      : on this level you can add your BTP application names
-    HDI Containers
+    HDI Containers  : here you fill the HDI Container IDs
-      Backups
-        Restores
+      Backups       : every backup creates an entry here storing AWS object key & logs
+        Restores    : after a restore a new entry here is created storing target HDI Container & logs
 ```

 Overview of the List Report: